unoplatform/uno/doc/articles/uno-development/debugging-uno-ui.md

 ## Troubleshooting Memory Issues

-Uno provides a set of classes aimed at diagnosing memory issues related to leaking controls, wether it be from an Uno.UI issue or from an invalid pattern in user code.
+Uno provides a set of classes aimed at diagnosing memory issues related to leaking controls, whether it be from an Uno.UI issue or from an invalid pattern in user code.

 ### Enable Memory intances counter